Emjayen/ntfw/README.md

   alone.
 This will, in the current implementation atleast, improve performance by virtue of reducing the amount of contention over some cache-lines.

-[^1]: In practice, the worst-case scenario is limited to a handful packets being errorneously classed as authorized under very rare conditions.
+[^1]: In practice, the worst-case scenario is limited to a handful of packets being errorneously classed as authorized under very rare conditions.